shakebugs/shake-ios/README.md

 # Shake iOS SDK

-[Shake](https://www.shakebugs.com/) is a mobile SDK that allows your testers to easily report bugs.
+[Shake](https://www.shakebugs.com/) is a dedicated bug reporting tool for mobile apps.
+Whenever a tester notices a bug, they can just shake their device and report it instantly, without ever leaving your app.
+Each bug report comes supplemented with various data points like location, storage, OS and others.
+These reports all arrive to your web Dashboard, where they can be organized with tags and found quickly using search.

 # Installation
 ## **Step 1**: Add Shake SDK to your Podfile